darkmattericecoffee/handheld-cnc/CAD/README.md

 Main Assembly (/latest) -
 Aluminum Sheet Metal (6061)
 (1x) boardFrame.dxf - 1/4"
+(1x) zCarriagePlate - 1/4"
 (1x) crossPanel.dxf - 1/8"
 (1x) UIPanel2.dxf - 1/16" (with engravings)
 	- Note: the UIPanel2.ai file might be easier to use.
 It already has paths color coded
+	- Note: this can be made in wood or acrylic too (1/8" should be fine) since it's not structural
 	- Note: also, this UI scheme will also likely soon be deprecated, so this file will also likely be too.

 Laser Cut Clear Acrylic